-The crime was well organised and was partly designed to drive the nomadic tribe from the predominantly Hindu village of Rasana.
+The crime of the gang rape in India was well organised and was partly designed to drive the nomadic tribe from the predominantly Hindu village of Rasana.

 Modi’s apparent lack of concern has prompted senior academics, union leaders, NGOs and other senior members of the Indian community in the UK to express their shock at the “gut-wrenching violence against women and children in India being defended by politicians of Modi’s ruling Hindu rightwing party, the BJP.”

 Meanwhile, in Unnao in Uttar Pradesh, ruled by the BJP’s notorious hate preacher Yogi Adityanath, a 16-year-old girl was raped and when her family protested after almost a year of inaction by the police, her father was brutally assaulted and arrested on a false case and died in police custody.

 Apart from promising justice on April to India’s “daughters” Modi has refused to utter the word “rape” let alone recognise the role of his own party supporters in perpetrating and celebrating such crimes.

 If we had a government with a moral compass we might expect Modi to be put on the spot while in the UK this week but, instead, we’ll have to leave it to the British media to put the Indian PM in a corner by firing volleys of awkward questions about his views and that of his country.

 Asifa’s death must not have been in vain.

 I support the WTX Cause – I am a believer and I will make this better!